By Humber LEP

 Energy is not a new concept to the Humber.
 In the 1960s many major businesses developed here to take advantage of the abundance of water for cooling purposes.
 Energy remains an important facet for our processing and manufacturing industries.
 However, the way it is produced is changing rapidly.

-A number of these schemes represent an investment in the future, for example the opportunity to build a pipeline to capture the carbon emitted from industry and store it in existing caverns under the North Sea.
-A partnership between Drax and Mitsubishi Heavy Industries will take a big step towards making carbon capture and storage a commercial reality in the Humber, ultimately benefiting not only existing operators but also providing an attractive operational incentive for new manufacturing investments to the region.
+A number of these schemes represent an investment in the future, such as the Zero Carbon Humber, Humber Zero and V Net Zero.
+These will take a big step towards making carbon capture and storage a commercial reality in the Humber, ultimately benefiting not only existing operators but also providing an attractive operational incentive for new manufacturing investments to the region.

 Designed and built by Clay10 Creative.